Republic of Vietnam National Police Field Force: Police Special Recon Teams

-Reconnaissance and scouting missions were performed by the combat trackers of the Special Recon Teams – SRT (Vietnamese: Trịnh Sát Đắc Biêt – TSDB).
-Recruited from ethnic minorities such as the Khmer Krom, Cham, Nùng or the Degar hill tribes (a.k.a.
-Montagnards in French), they were organized into platoon-sized units attached to each CSDC company.
-They specialize in abseiling, counter-ambushes, exfil by airmobile, fast tactical shooting, forward observer, hand and arm signals, hand-to-hand combat, infiltrate the area with a helicopter, jungle and mountain warfare, living off the jungle and mountain, long-range penetration, reconnaissance combat tactics, small unit combat tactics, tactical emergency medical, tactical radio communications, tracking tactics, unconventional combat tactics, and use a map and compass.
+Reconnaissance and scouting missions were performed by the Special Recon Teams – SRT (Vietnamese: Trinh Sát Dac Biêt – TSDB).
+Recruited amongst ethnic minorities such as the Khmer Krom, Nùng or Montagnard hill tribesmen, they were organized into platoon-sized units attached to each CSDC company.

 Training

 National Policemen who volunteered to Field Force service, in addition to their basic police instruction, also received advanced paramilitary training.
-Probatier officers recently graduated by the Hoc Viên Police Academy or the Da Lat Military Academy had to undergo a complete instruction cycle on combat tactics at the ARVN Infantry School for officers in Thủ Đức, Saigon, whilst patrolmen who had completed their basic training at Rach Dua also attended a similar program at the ARVN Combat Training Centre and NCO School co-located at Da Lat.
+Probatier officers recently graduated by the Saigon Police Academy or the Da Lat Military Academy had to undergo a complete instruction cycle on combat tactics at the ARVN Infantry School for officers in Thủ Đức, Saigon, whilst patrolmen who had completed their basic training at Rach Dua also attended a similar program at the ARVN Combat Training Centre and NCO School co-located at Da Lat.
 At this stage, all combat training was carried out at squad- and platoon-level, which enabled the recruits to attain a good tactical manoeuver capacity in the field.

-Following this, the would-be Field Policemen – including officers and NCOs – underwent further eight weeks' of training in CSDC paramilitary skills at the National Police Training Centres of Mã Lai Á and Phi Luât Tân.
-Instruction covered subjects such as close protection, combat and patrolling techniques in urban areas, counter-ambushes, crowd control, exfil, first aid, hand and arm signals, hand-to-hand combat, infiltrate the area with a helicopter, intelligence collection, intelligence gathering operations, jungle and mountain combat tactics, law enforcement, living off the jungle, radio communications, raid and reconnaissance combat tactics, riot control techniques, tracking tactics, and use a map and compass.
-To upgrade their capabilities, squads and platoons were returned periodically to these training centres for six weeks of unit refresher training, but for most CSDC companies and battalions posted in the provinces their refresher course actually took place at the regional training centres.
+Following this, the would-be Field Policemen – including officers and NCOs – underwent further eight weeks' of training in CSDC paramilitary skills at the National Police Training Centres in Malaysia and the Philippines.
+Instruction covered subjects such as close protection, combat and patrolling techniques in urban areas, counter-ambushes, crowd control, exfil, first aid, hand and arm signals, hand-to-hand combat, infiltrate the area with a helicopter, intelligence collection, intelligence gathering operations, jungle and mountain combat tactics, law enforcement, living off the jungle, radio communications, raid and reconnaissance combat tactics, riot control techniques, tracking tactics, and use of a map and compass.
+To upgrade their capabilities, squads and platoons were returned periodically to these training centres for six weeks of unit refresher training, but for most CSDC companies and battalions posted in the provinces their refresher course actually took place in-country at the regional training centres.
 Additional military "on the job" training was provided to Field Police units in the field by U.S. Mobile Training Teams or by Australian advisors from the Australian Army Training Team Vietnam (AATTV).

-Selected officer students were also sent to the Royal Malaysian Police Field Force Special Training Centre (Sekolah Latihan Pasukan Polis Hutan; SLPPH) at Kentonmen, Ulu Kinta, Perak in Malaysia to attend advanced specialized police and instructor's courses; after graduation, some of these new National Police officers upon returning to South Vietnam would them be posted as Field Police instructors at the Police training centres to pass on their skills to CSDC recruits.
+Selected officer students were also sent to the Royal Malaysian Police Field Force Special Training Centre (Sekolah Latihan Pasukan Polis Hutan; SLPPH) at Kentonmen, Ulu Kinta, Perak in Malaysia to attend advanced specialized police and instructor's courses.
+After graduation, some of these new National Police officers upon returning to South Vietnam would them be posted as Field Police instructors at the Police training centres to pass on their skills to CSDC recruits.